HJyup/hjyup-flags/README.md

 # **hjyup-flags**

-A modern, lightweight, and type-safe feature flag management library for controlled feature rollouts in TypeScript applications.
+A lightweight, type-safe feature flag management library for controlled feature rollouts and context-aware flag evaluation in TypeScript applications.

 ---

 ## **🚀 Overview**

-`hjyup-flags` provides an elegant and efficient way to manage feature flags in your TypeScript applications.
+`hjyup-flags` provides an efficient way to manage feature flags in your TypeScript applications.

 - ✅ **Simple Boolean Flags** – Enable/disable features easily.
-- ✅ **Context-Aware Flags** – Activate features based on environment, user role, or region.
+- ✅ **Context-Aware Flags** – Activate features based on environment, user role, region, or any custom criteria.
-- ✅ **Percentage-Based Rollouts** – Gradually enable features for a subset of users.
+- ✅ **Percentage-Based Rollouts** – Gradually enable features for a subset of users using deterministic bucketing.
+- ✅ **Custom Evaluators** – Override default evaluation with your own logic.
-- ✅ **Zero Dependencies** – Fully TypeScript-native and lightweight.
+- ✅ **Zero Dependencies** – Fully TypeScript-native and extremely lightweight.

 ---

 ## **📦 Installation**

 Install the package using your preferred package manager:

 ```sh
 npm install hjyup-flags